 Before we do anything, we must determine what we want to accomplish.
 So start with what you would ultimately like your business to become.

 - What do you want your company to look like in ten years?

 - What do you want people to think of when your business comes to mind?

 - What are your 1-year, 5-year, and 10-year growth goals?
-This answer is not limited to revenue but to any growth goal (such as expansion, franchising, etcetera).
+This answer is not limited to revenue but any growth goal (such as expansion, franchising, etcetera).

 - Do you want to sell your business one day?
 If so, what traits and characteristics does your business need to have to attract the right buyer?

-These may seem like difficult or intimidating questions to answer at first.
+These may seem like complicated or intimidating questions to answer at first.
 But having an idea of what you want your business to become will provide a target for which to aim as you create your brand identity.